vaib-dev/Courses/5-dbms/README.md

 ## Chapter 5 - RDBMS

-Here, we discussed about RDBMS, normalization, joins, advance database applications and the major limitations of RDBMS.
+Here, we discussed about RDBMS, normalization, advance database applications and the major limitations of RDBMS.

 ## Chapter 6 - Extensions of DBMS